marth141/nice_google_apps_script/README.md

 | test1@test.com | Employee | 9/2/2020  | TRUE          | 9/4/2020  |
 | ...            | ...      | ...       | ...           | ...       |

-Configuration sheet would look like...
+A Sheet called, "Configuration" would look like...

 | Reply To       | Subject      | Link             | Body                          | Activated |
 | -------------- | ------------ | ---------------- | ----------------------------- | --------- |